ant-design/ant-design/docs/react/customize-theme.en-US.md

 ### Compatible adjustment

 Ant Design default using CSS-in-JS with `:where` Selector to reduce priority.
-If you want to support old browser, you can use `@ant-design/cssinjs` to adjust this behavior:
+If you want to support old browser, you can use `@ant-design/cssinjs` to adjust this behavior (Please note keep version align with antd):

 ```tsx
 import React from 'react';